Restless Legs Syndrome

 - Family history

-Certain chronic diseases may lead to secondary RLS.
-These include:
+Certain long-term diseases may lead to RLS.
+These are:

-Tests to check for conditions that may trigger RLS include:
+Tests to check for health problems that may trigger RLS are:

 - Blood tests